 Kellogg Community College reserves the right to deny admission and/or the enrollment of any individual who disrupts the educational process or environment, or threatens the peace and safety of any individual therein.

-Any questions concerning this policy or requests for admission information or materials should be directed to the Admissions office or contact Admissions directly at (269) 965-4153.
+Any questions concerning this policy or requests for admission information or materials should be directed to the Admissions office at firstname.lastname@example.org or 269-965-4153.

 Students entering Kellogg Community College will be classified into one of the following categories:

-Guest: This category includes students who are matriculated at another college or university and desire concurrent admission.
+- Guest: This category includes students who are matriculated at another college or university and desire concurrent admission.
 Guest students must submit a Michigan Undergraduate Guest Application to KCC in order to enroll as a guest student.
 Please complete the Michigan Uniform Guest Application and submit to KCC Admissions office.